oracle-livelabs/security/data-safe/assess-database-users/assess-database-users.md

 A secure database configuration is only part of the security picture.
 Who can access the database, what they can do, and whether their accounts are still appropriate are equally important.

 Imagine that you are responsible for reviewing access to a database containing sensitive business data.
-Your security team needs to know:
+Your security team needs to know the following:

 - Which database users represent the greatest potential risk?
 - Which users have powerful administrative roles?
 - Which users have access to many schemas?